-Surveys have been carried out by Natural England of the Dyke - the last being in July 2008.
-The report compiled in October 2011 indicated that 49.57% of the area is in a favourable condition; 23.43% is in an unfavourable recovering condition but that 27% of the area is unfavourable with no change.
+Surveys have been carried out by Natural England of the Dyke - the last being in November 2012.

+The report compiled in October 2011, based on survey information from 2008 indicated that 49.57% of the area was in a favourable condition; 23.43% was in an unfavourable recovering condition but that 27% of the area was unfavourable with no change.